ThePhD/sol2/docs/source/api/object.rst

 	template<typename T>
 	bool is() const;

-Performs a type check using the :doc:`sol::stack::check<stack>` api, after checking if the reference is valid.
+Performs a type check using the :ref:`sol::stack::check<checker>` api, after checking if the reference is valid.

 non-members